poulsp/docker-Alice-Linux-x86/README.md

   ```
   mosquitto-start.sh mosquitto-stop.sh
   nodered-start.sh nodered-stop.sh
-  possibly create a symbolic link to your ~/bin
   ```
+Possibly create a symbolic link to your ~/bin
 They are placed in docker-Alice-Linux-x86/mosquitto and docker-Alice-Linux-x86/node-red.
 Place yourself in the directory mosquitto/nodered
 ```